If a family has decided to withdraw support, please pause, use the language below and follow these suggested steps:

 Step 4: Call Lifeline of Ohio immediately so suitability can be determined.
 This pause with the family allows us the time to arrive onsite for a discussion with the family when appropriate.

-Possible language for nurses to use: “Removing support is a process that involves some end-of-life conversations and planning.
+Possible language for nurses to use: “Transitioning to end-of-life care is a process that involves some conversations and planning.
 Please allow about an hour or so for me to contact those you will need to speak with.
 In the meantime, please spend time with your loved one or get some fresh air outside as I prepare for the next steps in this process”.

 Why is the pause important?
-When a family elects to withdraw support, there may be an opportunity for their loved one to give the gift of life.
+When a family elects to pursue end-of-life care, there may be an opportunity for their loved one to give the gift of life.
 This occurs through a very specific process called Donation After Circulatory Death (DCD).

 It’s never too early to notify Lifeline of Ohio that end-of-life decisions are being made, but it can certainly be too late for someone waiting for a lifesaving transplant.